Azure/alz-monitor/SUPPORT.md

 ## Community Support Policy

-Project maintainers will aim to respond within 3 business days to get a meaningful response for any new issues.
+Project maintainers will aim to respond within 3 business days to get a meaningful response for any new issues, however, whilst in preview this may sometimes be a little longer.